• Skip to main content

 Elevation: 2,408 metres (7,900 feet)

-The historical section of San Pedro de Atacama is most likely where you will be staying and interesting in its own right.
+The historical section of San Pedro de Atacama is most likely where you will be staying and is interesting in its own right.
 We enjoyed a free city tour with Tours4Tips.
 However, the company has discontinued the tours in this area.
 Here are some of our highlights of San Pedro de Atacama:

 Caracoles is the main street in the historic district